qhuang-math/qhuang-math.github.io/_pages/cv.md

 ## Talks and minisymposiums/sessions

+- 2024.11.01 -- 8
+  - New Advances in Contact and Symplectic Hamiltonian Dynamics, Great Bay University, China.
+  - Talk: A thermodynamical introduction to stochastic geometric mechanics.
 - 2024.05.12 -- 18
   - Workshop on Dynamics of SPDEs, Tianyuan Mathematical Center in Central China, Wuhan University, China.
   - Talk: Coded branching diffusion representation for nonlinear heat equations.